 Whether you are an employee, independent consultant, or entrepreneur, technical competencies are necessary, but not sufficient, for personal success and fulfillment.
 This observation applies whether you are in the private, public, academic, or volunteer sectors.
 Non-technical or “soft side” competencies enable you to work more effectively with supervisors, supervisees, colleagues, clients, customers, students, the public, other stakeholders, and members of your community, neighborhood, and family.
 Augmenting technical competencies with “soft-side” knowledge, skills, and attitudes is the key to earning career security which is a much more viable life strategy than chasing job security.

-ART FOR ENGINEERS – In June I spoke about “Would Doing Art Make You an Even Better Engineer?” at the annual conference of the Indiana Society of Professional Engineers.”
+ART AND YOUR ENGINEERS? – In June, I spoke about “Would Doing Art Make You an Even Better Engineer?” at the annual conference of the Indiana Society of Professional Engineers.”
 A lively Q&A and several post-session comments indicate that the presentation was well received.
+For many in the audience, the answer to the question seemed to be “yes.”
+Might this topic be of interest to your organization?

 ARCHIVED WEBINARS – Since 2002, I have presented 330 webinars as part of the American Society of Civil Engineers (ASCE) continuing education program.
 Twenty of my leadership, management, marketing, communication, and ethics webinars are archived and available for purchase at individual, group, ASCE member, and non-ASCE member rates.
 By taking and passing a post-test, users receive CEUs based on the webinar length.
 Note: Any of the webinar topics, or other topics, can be presented in-house at your organization in which case we would tailor them to your challenging issues, problems, and opportunities.
 Contact me at email@example.com or 219-242-1704 for more information.
 For examples of clients I have served and services provided, click here.